Senrli/DCA-app/README.md

     - Bot handle is any random string identifiable as a handle, between 1 and 35 chars
     - Copy Application (client) ID and paste to “App id” inside Botframework
     - Copy Directory (tenant) ID and paste to “App Tenant ID” inside Botframework
+    - In Azure portal, go to app -> Certificates & secrets.
+Create new client secret, and paste to "MICROSOFT_APP_PASSWORD" inside Botframework
 - Add a Featured Channel → Microsoft Teams

 To deploy teams:
 - Go to [https://portal.azure.com](http://portal.azure.com) and login using ur E5 credentials.
 All 4 guest users have been added as owners